Skip to Content

 Research Interests

-Sharon’s research interests fall within the broad areas of mediated culture, critical comedy studies and media controversies.
+Sharon’s research interests fall within the broad areas of the sociology of popular culture, mediated culture, critical comedy studies and media controversies.
 She has written extensively on the ethics and aesthetics of live and mediated comedy in relation to class, gender and disability.
 She is particularly interested in instances of popular humour and comedy that excite social tension and moral controversy.
-Her co-edited book (with Professor Michael Pickering) Beyond a Joke: The Limits of Humour and journal article in Sociology Compass (with Michael Pickering) are key texts in critical comedy studies.
-She is also interested in methodological issues and debates in humour and comedy studies.
+Her co-edited book (with Professor Michael Pickering) Beyond a Joke: The Limits of Humour and journal article in Sociology Compass (with Michael Pickering) are key texts that laid the foundation for critical comedy studies.
+She is also interested in issues and debates in humour, comedy and social science research methods.

 Research grants and projects